Maritime Museums of Australia Project Support Scheme (MMAPSS)

 Eligible applicants are required to complete the 2017-2018 application form for projects or internships to be eligible for funding in the 2017–2018 round.

-Submissions must be received by the Australian National Maritime Museum no later than 31 March 2017 for funding in the financial year 2017–2018.
+Submissions must be received by the Australian National Maritime Museum no later than the closing dates for funding in the financial year 2017–2018.
 An email will be sent to acknowledge the application has been received.

 Via Email: Applicants are encouraged to submit applications to The MMAPSS Coordinator via email to email@example.com.
 Applicants submitting electronic applications must ensure signatures are in place on the application.